redhat-developer/rh-che/README.md

 dev-scripts/docker_create_images_and_tag.sh
 ```
 __Note:__ This step is already included in the build scripts.
-However, if you plan to deploy or rollupdate to Minishift, you should also create / tag docker images
+However, if you plan to deploy or rollupdate to Minishift, you should also create/tag docker images
 in the Minishift docker environment, as detailed in next section.

 ##### In the Minishift docker environment